NyteshadeXT/PF2e-Core-Vault/01) Rules/Character Building/Backgrounds/Plant Whisperer.md

 Choose two ability boosts.
 One must be to **Wisdom** or **Charisma**, and one is a free ability boost.

 You're trained in Nature and Plant Lore.
-You gain the [[Feats/Natural Medicine|Natural Medicine]] skill feat.
+You gain the [[Natural Medicine|Natural Medicine]] skill feat.

 *Source: Pathfinder Secrets of Magic*
 *OGL*